bolaft/bannerlord-retinues/docs/troubleshooting.md

 1. **Mod order**
    - Put **Retinues** **higher (earlier)** in the **load order** than large overhauls that alter troops/equipment/UI.
    - If another mod also edits the Clan screen / troop systems, test with **only Retinues + dependencies**.
+   - If you use **Adonnay's Troop Changer**, place it **above Retinues** in the load order to avoid freezes on the battle deployment screen.

 2. **Try the "Default" preset**
    - In MCM → **Presets**, apply **Default**.
 If still blocked, try **Freeform** to remove restrictions for testing.